datopian/datapipes/doc/index.md

 # Shareable Simple Data Transformations

-Data Pipes is an online service for doing **simple data transformations** on tabular data – deleting rows and columns, find and replace, filtering, viewing as HTML – and, furthermore, to **connect these transformations** together Unix pipes style to make more complex transformations.
+Data Pipes is an online service for doing **simple data transformations** on tabular data – deleting rows and columns, find and replace, filtering, viewing as HTML.

-Plus: as an online service **to share your pipeline** (and its output data) just **copy/paste the URL**.
+Even better you can **connect these transformations** together Unix pipes style to make more complex transformations (for example, first delete a column, then do a find and replace).

+You can do all of this in your browser **without having to install anything** and to **share your data and pipeline** all you need to do is copy and paste a URL.

 ### Quick start